ravilachireddy/ER_R_Assignment/README.md

 ### Constraints and Assumptions

-1. Instead of Full indexing, I have used Sorted neighborhood indexing (on title).
+1. Instead of Full indexing on entire datasets, I have used Sorted neighborhood indexing (on title).
 This is because full indexing of the current datasets was resulting in 16.5 million record pairs.
 The training of those record pairs will be computationally expensive and time-consuming.
 The use of title column and sorted neighborhood was appropraite in the present context as it lead to better accuracy within my resources.

 2. Classification algorithms could be used for classifying into matches, non-matches and possibe matches if there is training data or if we could use this data as training data for future models.

 3. While, the current model address the issue of de-duplication of records it may have some matches with thresold score of 2.5.
-To address this issue, we could de-duplicate each dataset initially separately using record linkage toolkit and then we could build our Entity resolution model.
-However, due to computionally limitations and time constraints I have directly employed record linkage on both datasets (which addresses the de-duplication to great extent).
+To address this issue, we could de-duplicate each dataset initially separately and then we could build our Entity resolution model.
+However, due to computational limitations and time constraints I have directly employed record linkage on both datasets which also addresses the de-duplication problem to great extent.

 ### Libraries Used